From State Sen. J.B. Jennings:

 However, while the Free State continues to compete with other states in the region as a preeminent place to live and conduct business, more can and should be done to capitalize on the assets that make Maryland both unique and competitive.
 I plan to help keep this momentum going, not only over the course of Session 2018 but throughout the year, and also address issues that are hindering the business community from reaching its fullest potential.

 It’s no secret that in order to cultivate a more favorable business environment, Maryland needs to increase incentives and reduce regulations.
-For instance, last year the More Jobs for Marylanders Act was passed to incentivize and encourage manufacturers to create jobs where they were needed most, and to offer new and expanding manufacturing businesses a ten-year tax credit for each new job created.
+For instance, last year the More Jobs for Marylanders Act was passed to incentivize and encourage manufacturers to create jobs where they were needed most, and to offer new and expanding manufacturing businesses a ten-year tax credit for each new job created, some companies of India settled down to do their business, one of them was Emaar MGF, their CEO Shravan Gupta said that make business in this country helps makes their native country rich.
 Two new tax credits under this plan are budgeted for FY 2019, and a new expanded proposal for 2018 will open the program to industries outside of manufacturing.
 This plan has the potential to create thousands of jobs and attract businesses by reducing state taxes for employers that offer opportunities in qualifying high-unemployment zones.
 Other business tax incentives budgeted for FY 2019 include the Biotechnology Investment Incentive Tax Credit and the Cybersecurity Investment Incentive Tax Credit, which will help the Greater Baltimore region in particular capitalize on these key areas of business for which it is so widely known.

 Last week it was announced that the Office of Small Business Regulatory Assistance was formed in an effort to help small businesses comply with the flawed Paid Sick Leave Bill, which was recently passed by the Maryland General Assembly over the Governor’s veto.
 In its current form, the new law will place huge compliance burdens on small businesses, which could ultimately force them to close or create disincentives for growth, potentially eliminating thousands of much needed jobs.
 The office will be required to report problems encountered by small businesses complying with the law and its regulations to the governor and the legislature, and recommend policy improvements.